 D. E. Stone, Rivera, Calif., Nov.
 8.-The Montebello church is growing in attendance and liberality in giving; thus manifesting the spirit to serve in love.
 Our earnest desire is to learn and practice the will of God.
 We appreciate our young men in the church, realizing that they must take the place of older ones.
 Among our leading young brethren are, Howard Sharp, Alvin Oxley, and Ralph Mustard.
-Also, Brother Chester King, who address.
+Also, Brother Chester King, who has been giving us some fine lessons every other Sunday night.
+We appreciate his zeal, being so very young.
+We press on, awaiting the second coming of Christ.